 Managing a fleet isn’t just about tracking where your vehicles are headed and if they’ve reached their destinations.
 Fleet management is about streamlining your logistics and assets.
 It’s about ensuring smooth operations and transparency to maximize your profits.
 It also involves implementing a system that ensures strict compliance with the law.

-For example, as you know, there’s a new industry mandate that demands commercial motor vehicles use Electronic Logging Devices (ELDs) to track hours-of-service records (HOS).
-The ELD mandate will affect your overall approach to fleet management, requiring the implementation of an ELD solution across your fleet by December 16, 2019.
+For example, as you know, there’s an industry mandate in both Canada and the U.S. that demands commercial motor vehicles use Electronic Logging Devices (ELDs) to track hours-of-service records (HOS).
+The ELD mandates will affect your overall approach to fleet management, requiring the implementation of an ELD solution across your fleet.

 What is an ELD Solution?